On the Steiner property for planar minimizing clusters. The anisotropic case: Introduction

 Concerning the $1/2$-Dini property, it is a standard assumption to get the ${\rm C}^1$ regularity of the boundary, see for instance~\cite{Tam,Mag}.
 Notice that one can always apply Theorem~\mref{main} if $g$ is locally bounded and $h$ is locally $1/4$-Dini continuous in the first variable (i.e., $\sqrt[4]{\omega_h}$ satisfies the Dini property), since in this case $\eta=2$ and $\beta=1/2$, and the required continuity of $h$ and $\Ceeb$ follows by the fact that $\Ceeb\lesssim \sqrt{\omega_h}$, already observed above.

-Finally, we remark that under quite mild assumption (which broadly cover the Euclidean case) the boundedness of the minimal clusters is known, see for instance~\cite{CP,DFP,PS18,PS19}.
+Finally, we remark that under quite mild assumptions (which broadly cover the Euclidean case) the boundedness of the minimal clusters is known, see for instance~\cite{CP,DFP,PS18,PS19}.
 Of course, whenever optimal clusters are bounded, the arcs given by Theorem~\mref{main} become finite and not just locally finite.

 Section~\ref{sec:proof} is dedicated to the proof of Theorem~\mref{main}, whose scheme is summarized in Section~\ref{sec:exproof} below.
 In Section~\ref{s:final}, we present two important final comments.
 The first one is about the role of the assumptions of Theorem~\mref{main} on the Steiner regularity of minimal clusters.
-Both the strict convexity and the uniform roundedness in the second variable are necessary to obtain the regularity of the free boundary, in particular counterexamples without the strict convexity are easily found as Wulff shapes, and the role of the uniform roundedness is clear by the argument in Section~\ref{s:interface}.
-Instead, it is less obvious to understand the role of the ${\rm C}^1$-regularity.
-In fact, in Section~\ref{caseL1}, we show that the ${\rm C}^1$-smoothness of $h$ is indeed crucial to prove that multiple junctions can only be triple points, since we are able to provide an explicit example of a strictly convex and uniformly round density $h$ which is not ${\rm C}^1$ allowing for minimal clusters with quadruple junctions.
+The uniform roundedness in the second variable is necessary to obtain the regularity of the free boundary.
+Counterexamples without the strict convexity are trivially found as Wulff shapes for unit balls with flat sides, and the role of the uniform roundedness is clear by the argument in Section~\ref{s:interface}.
+It is less obvious to understand the role of the ${\rm C}^1$-regularity of $h$, but in Section~\ref{caseL1} we show that it is indeed crucial to prove that multiple junctions can only be triple points, by providing an explicit example of a uniformly round density $h$ which is not ${\rm C}^1$ allowing for minimal clusters with quadruple junctions.

-In Section~\ref{whichdir} we discuss which are the admissible directions for the tangents of $\partial^*\mathcal E$ at a triple point and we establish some necessary minimality conditions for optimal triples: while in the symmetric case, for a given direction at a triple point, it is always possible to place the other two directions in exactly one way so that the triple point is optimal, in the asymmetric case we show that optimal triples constructed from a given direction may not exist or be infinitely many.
+In Section~\ref{whichdir} we discuss which are the admissible directions for the tangents of $\partial^*\mathcal E$ at a triple point and we establish some necessary minimality conditions for optimal triples.
+In particular, given one of the directions at a triple point, in the symmetric case it is always possible to uniquely determine the pair of the other two directions, while in the asymmetric case there could be no such pair, or more than one, even infinitely many.

 We refer the reader to the parallel work \cite[Section~3]{FPS1} for some relevant applications of Theorem~\mref{main}, besides Riemannian manifolds.